Pop-up Cervical Check (pap test) Clinic – January 16, 2026

-St. Joseph's will hold its next Pop-up Pap Test Clinic on March 24, 2025.
+St. Joseph's will hold its next Pop-up Cervical Check (previously known as pap test) Clinic on January 16, 2026.
 No appointment necessary.

 Women, transmasculine and non-binary people in the London region are invited to this drop-in clinic for easy access to cervical screening.
 Don’t miss this important cancer prevention opportunity.